MobleyLab/chemper/docs/api/index.rst

 could be clustered by fragment.
 Then we could generate a hierarchical list of SMIRKS patterns that maintain those clusters for typing purposes.
-However, you could imagine other reasons for wanting to store how you clustered groups of atoms.
-For example, using atom or bond types in a machine learning model.
+However, you could imagine other reasons for wanting to store how you clustered groups of atoms -- for example, using atom or bond types in a machine learning model.

 For more detailed examples and illustration of how this works see smirks_from_molecules_ example.